shershey/nycbalboa/src/content/thursday-practice.md

 ## Structure

-When both Jen Barnett and Shawn Hershey are in town the current plan is as follows:
+When both Jen and Shawn are in town the current plan is as follows:

 1. **First hour** — Jen & Shawn (and/or other cohosts) will be practicing their own material and everyone else is welcome to use the space how they want.
 2. **Second hour** — Jen & Shawn (and/or other cohosts) will be available to help folks out.